satellitecomponent/Neurite/README.md

 ### `Final Notes`
 - Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zooming to the node you are looking for.
 The navigational experience isn't just a gimmick; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
 - Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
-Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network. 💾 Saving has been significantly enchanced!
+Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network. 💾 Saving has been significantly enhanced!
 Now, node interactivity, fractal settings, and the Zettelkasten sync all fully restore when loading networks from the save tab...
 - Zettelkasten and Mind Mapping: Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.
 - Fractals: We achieve real-time navigation of the Mandelbrot set by capturing a sparse set of points from the fractal and connecting them through SVGs.
 From there, we dynamically adapt the level of detail based on your viewport and cursor position.
 This evolving method is what ensures seamless fractal generation, interaction, as well as an expanding array of customizability options.